What's the difference?

 Meadows are types of grassland.
 The term ‘meadow’ refers to how the land was used.
 Traditionally, a meadow is a grassland habitat managed for haymaking or producing silage, just as a pasture is enclosed land that is grazed by livestock.
 However, in recent years the term ‘meadow’ is often used to describe grassland areas with wildflowers that are allowed to bloom.

-- Meadow = how the grassland is used i.e. for haymaking or cut for sileage.
+- A meadow is a grassland that is used for haymaking or cut for sileage.

 - Grasslands are habitats that predominantly contain grass species.